-You can configure access to custom OpenID Connect (OIDC) applications by integrating a generic OIDC Single-Page application (SPA) on Identity as a Service.
+You can configure access to custom OpenID Connect (OIDC) applications by integrating a generic OIDC Single-Page Application (SPA) on Identity as a Service.
 An SPA application is a client application that cannot communicate securely with Identity as a Service using a client secret in order to obtain various tokens.
 Tokens are returned directly to the SPA.

 Before you begin, complete the following: